Common Reasons for CPAP Intolerance

 More than 18 million Americans suffer from sleep apnea which causes breathing difficulties when sleeping.
 To remedy this, they receive Continuous Positive Airway Pressure, or CPAP treatment.

-A CPAP machine has a face mask, a hose, and a little box that generates flow.
+A CPAP machine has a face mask, hose, and a small desktop machine which generates flow.
 Wearing the mask allows people with breathing problems to comfortably sleep through the night as it produces a constant stream of pressure and improves breathing.

 30% of CPAP users report that they cannot tolerate the treatment and stop using it before their treatment is complete.